git-shr4pnel/cassetteWinder/README.md

 ## Usage

 Simply run main.py.
 On linux, this program will need superuser permissions in order to create files.
 The loop will run you through the whole process.
+A spotify account will be needed.
+Log in at https://developer.spotify.com and create a new application.
+Thus, write your client ID, client secret and callback id (which ideally is http://localhost:8080/callback) in credentials.py.